zhiqinzhu123/MIE_SIE_BSC/README.md

 • Presents a BSC module to improve the segmentation accuracy of boundaries.

-• Achieves the state-of-the-art brain tumor segmentation results.
+• Achieves the state-of-the-art brain tumor segmentation results

+(This paper was written in 2021, and it was accepted in 2024).

 #### DataSets